khandaniyal/TheGameOfLife/README.md

 **How we have organized ourselves internally**
 --

 With the help of **``Trello``** we have been assigning each member a role.
 Not to mention some of us had some agreements or commitments to do regarding our interaction towards our group members.
 Somone said to improve his social interacion/skills and try to talk with different members of the team which I am quite suprised beacuse he actually did, so props to him.

-**Things I've done this sprint**
---

-* Two to three refactored versions which are still pretty bad.
-* Implemented the backend DB for the Login user credentials.
-    - DB connection.
-    - Table delete & creation.
-    - Get data from the DB.
-* Contributed to the terminal GoL version.

 **Link to our Board.**
 --